 DepSentry is a lightweight web interface for exploring security vulnerabilities.
-The project is built around a simple flow: enter a CVE ID, fetch the vulnerability details live, and present the affected packages, vulnerable version ranges, aliases, advisory links, and severity context without making the user jump between multiple tools.
+Enter a CVE ID and get the full picture: affected packages, vulnerable version ranges, CVSS scores, aliases, and advisory links, fetched live from OSV.dev and enriched with deps.dev data.

 What it does